remorses/planetscale-to-supabase/README.md

 ## Limitations:

--   If you use Prisma your enums will be renamed with kebab case, this is because Mysql doesn't give names to enums
+-   If you use Prisma, your enums and indexes will be renamed with kebab case, this is because Mysql doesn't give names to enums